Continuum-electron interferometry for enhancement of photoelectron circular dichroism and measurement of bound, free, and mixed contributions to chiral response

-The enhancement in the PECD due to the presence of the IR field shown in Fig.~\ref{fig:figure01}(c) is obtained with circular polarization of both fields, with polarization reversal as indicated by the red (IR) and blue (XUV) arrows.
-Note that choosing the XUV field to promote single-photon ionization at the energies corresponding to the sidebands 10, 12, 14 (without IR field) results in a weaker PECD of only 11\%, 10\% and 7\%, respectively (data not shown).
-This confirms an interference effect and excludes kinetic energy effects as the main driver for the enhancement.
-Keeping the polarization of the XUV pulse fixed to an anticlockwise direction and inverting only that of the IR field results in a maximum PECD of $24\%$ (data not shown) at $7.5\,$ eV.
-This may be valuable as the polarization of the IR fields is generally easier to manipulate.
-However, we find that allowing polarization reversal for both the XUV and IR fields results in stronger PECD values.
-This suggests that contributions from bound-continuum and continuum-continuum transitions obtained with polarization reversal for both fields are combined to enhanced the overall PECD, as it will be discussed later.
+The enhancement in the PECD due to the presence of the IR pulse, largest at the sideband $\mathcal{S}_{14}$ (10.5 eV), cf. Fig.~\ref{fig:figure01}(c), is obtained with circular polarization of both, XUV and IR pulses.
+The corresponding polarization reversal is indicated by the red (IR) and blue (XUV) arrows in Fig.~\ref{fig:figure01}(c).
+Removing the IR field and blue-shifting the XUV frequencies by 1.5eV to promote single-photon ionization at the energies corresponding to the sidebands (4.5, 7.5 and 10.5 eV) results in a significantly smaller PECD, cf. the Supplemental Material~\cite{SupplementalMaterial}.
+The decrease of the PECD at the $\mathcal{S}_{14}$ sideband when removing the IR field and blue-shifting the XUV excludes kinetic energy effects and confirms an interference effect as the main driver for the enhancement.
+Keeping the polarization of the XUV pulse fixed to an anticlockwise direction and inverting only that of the IR field results in a maximum PECD of $7\%$ at $7.5\,$ eV, and 5\% at 10.5 eV.
+Such an approach may be valuable as the polarization of the IR fields is generally easier to manipulate.
+The strongest PECD values, however, are obtained under polarization reversal of both the XUV and IR fields.
+This suggests that contributions from bound-continuum and continuum-continuum transitions obtained with polarization reversal for both fields are combined to enhanced the overall PECD, as we will discuss in more detail below.

-In the usual RABBITT scheme, the presence of the IR field promotes interferences between angular momentum components of the photoelectron wave packet peaked at two consecutive harmonic peaks.
-This gives rise to the formation of sidebands $\mathcal{S}_{2q}$ as illustrated in Fig.~\ref{fig:figure01}(a).
-The extent to which such interferences are controlled by the relative delay between the IR and XUV fields is investigated in Fig.~\ref{fig:figure02}(a), showing the PECD trace centered around the sideband $\mathcal{S}_{14}$ of Fig.~\ref{fig:figure01}(a), i.e., $10.5\,$eV, for the polarization configurations displayed in Fig.~\ref{fig:figure01}(c).